For decades, Luxembourg has been a major participant in the international wealth management industry with its large private banking industry.

-Luxembourg's public debt is among the lowest in the world (23.6 per cent in 2017; it is expected to stay stable in 2019) and it is one of the few countries in Europe to meet the 3 per cent budget deficit criteria.
+Luxembourg's public debt is among the lowest in the world (22.10 per cent in 2019) and it is one of the few countries in Europe to meet the 3 per cent budget deficit criteria.

 The political stability and healthy public finances (Luxembourg is AAA-rated) contribute to a great extent to the social stability and the overall security in Luxembourg.

 This political, social and tax stability, together with the fact that Luxembourg is part of the EU and geographically lies in the heart of Europe, is of increasing importance for wealthy families, as is the safeguard afforded by the policy of investor protection promoted by the Luxembourg authorities.

 The purpose of this chapter is not to give a complete view on taxation principles for private individuals in Luxembourg but merely to address the main characteristics and issues that are important in the context of wealth management.